Luis0lo/diary/README.md

-# diary
+# Diary (Python - Django)
-accountability is key.
-This repository purpose is to track my day to day evolution
+Accountability is key.
+This repository's purpose is to track my day to day evolution

+## 02/08/2024

+- Implementation of custom error pages